 10.07.02.21-1

-.21-1 Employee Health Program.
+[.21-1] .30 Employee Health Program.

 A. The facility's infection prevention and control program shall monitor the relevant health status of all employees, as it relates to infection prevention and control.
 The following guidelines shall aid the facility in implementing its employee health program: